dbzl-project11/dbzl-project11.github.io/teams/reswar.md

 ![](../images/reswar.jpg)

 ##### Theme Description
-- Any character who was actually resurrected via use of the DragonBalls. or Whis' time rewind ability.
+- Any character who was actually resurrected via use of the DragonBalls or Whis' time rewind ability.

 ##### Team restrictions:
-  - May not have both End Vegeta, and End Goku on their team in any forms.
-End Goku may be recruited, but only if End Vegeta is dropped in his stead.
-And the same starting rules apply to End Goku; He may only start in Base form, or SSJ1 form.
+ - N/A

 ##### Current Roster and specific player restrictions

 - Android 18
 - Videl
     - Must have free Broly's Ring.
-- Chiaotzu
+- Early Piccolo
 - Eighter
 - End Vegeta
   - Must start in either SSJ1 form, or Base form.